Rock sculpture of Decebalus

 The rock sculpture of Decebalus (Chipul regelui dac Decebal) is a colossal carving of the face of Decebalus (r.
-AD 87–106), the last king of Dacia, who fought against the Roman emperors Domitian and Trajan to preserve the independence of his country, which corresponds to present-day Romania.
+AD 87–106), the last king of Dacia, who fought against the Roman emperors Domitian and Trajan.

 The sculpture is located near the city of Orșova, in Mehedinți County.
 It was made between 1994 and 2004, on a rocky outcrop on the river Danube, at the Iron Gates, which form the border between Romania and Serbia.
 The Dacian king's sculpture is the tallest rock relief in Europe, at 55 m in height and 25 m in width.

 Creation

 It was commissioned by Romanian businessman Iosif Constantin Drăgan and it took 10 years for twelve sculptors to complete it.
 The lead artist sculptor was Florin Cotarcea, from Orșova.
 According to Drăgan's website, the businessman purchased the rock in 1992, after which the Italian sculptor Mario Galeotti assessed the location and made an initial model.
 The first six years involved dynamiting the rock into the basic shape, and the remaining four years were devoted to completing the detail.

 Under the face of Decebalus there is a Latin inscription which reads "DECEBALUS REX—DRAGAN FECIT" ("King Decebalus—Made by Drăgan").
 The carving was placed opposite an ancient memorial plaque, carved in the rock on the Serbian side of the river facing Romania.
 The plaque, known as the Tabula Traiana, records the completion of Trajan's military road along the Danube and thus commemorates the final defeat of Decebalus by Trajan in 105, and the absorption of the Dacian kingdom into the Roman Empire.
 Drăgan wanted the Serbs to carve a giant head of a Roman Emperor, as if confronting Decebalus on the opposite side of the river, but the Serbs refused.